The Power of Avoiding Stupidity

 The power of this approach is that avoiding stupidity compounds.
 Every mistake you don't make preserves your resources, reputation, and options.
 Every obvious error you sidestep keeps you in the game longer, giving you more chances for those rare moments of brilliance to occur naturally.

 Most people spend their time trying to be right.
 Inversion suggests spending your time trying not to be wrong.
-It's a subtle but profound shift that leads to better decisions with less stress.
+It's a subtle shift that leads to better decisions with less stress.

 As Munger says, "It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent."
 Sometimes the path to extraordinary results is extraordinarily simple: just don't do the obviously dumb things.